cloudfoundry/docs-bosh/content/cck.md

-!!! note
+!!!
+Note
     Updated for bosh-release v183 (1.3010.0).

-BOSH provides the Cloud Check CLI command (a.k.a cck) to repair IaaS resources used by a specific deployment.
+BOSH provides the `bosh cloud-check` CLI command (a.k.a `bosh cck`) to repair IaaS resources used by a specific deployment.
 It is not commonly used during normal operations; however, it becomes essential when some IaaS operations fail and the Director cannot resolve problems without a human decision or when the Resurrector is not enabled.

 The Resurrector will only try to recover any VMs that are missing from the IaaS or that have non-responsive agents.
-The cck tool is similar to the Resurrector in that it also looks for those two conditions; however, instead of automatically trying to resolve these problems, it provides several options to the operator.
+The `bosh cck` tool is similar to the Resurrector in that it also looks for those two conditions; however, instead of automatically trying to resolve these problems, it provides several options to the operator.

-In addition to looking for those two types of problems, cck also checks correct attachment and presence of persistent disks for each deployment job instance.
+In addition to looking for those two types of problems, `bosh cck` also checks correct attachment and presence of persistent disks for each deployment job instance.

 Once the deployment is set via the `bosh deployment` command you can simply run `bosh cck`.
 Here is an example output when no problems are detected:

 ```shell
 bosh cck